wwatson4506/MSC/README.md

   //#define DBGqueue 1

   //Define  USE_EXTERNAL_INIT to Initialize MSC Externally when not using uSDFS.
-  //If defined, MSC needs the following setup in the ino sketch:
+  //If defined, MSC needs the following in the setup section of the ino sketch:
   // 	USBHost myusb;
   //	myusb.begin();
   //  mscHost.mscHostInit();